 In the final section of his letter to the Thessalonians, Paul gives some advice to the idle and disobedient.
 This section may rightly be titled "Godly Discipline."
-In his first letter, Paul had something to say of those in the congregation who would not work, 4:11f., 5:14.
-This problem might have been compounded by the belief that Jesus was about to return.
+In his first letter, Paul raised the issue of those in the congregation who would not work, 4:11f., 5:14.
+It seems likely that this problem developed because some members had come to the view that the day of the Lord was now upon them.
 At any rate, Paul again addresses this problem.

 v6.
-Paul gives firm directions on the issue of idleness.
-His directions are "in the name of the Lord Jesus Christ."
-Those who are "idle" act against the teachings of Jesus and therefore, Paul confronts their idleness (sloth), cf. Eph.4:28.
-They refrain from doing any work and therefore, as unemployed members of the church, do not contribute to the support of their Christian community.
-In fact, they are probably drawing on its financial resources.
+Paul now gives a firm direction on the issue of idleness.
+His direction is given "in the name of the Lord Jesus Christ", ie. under Christ's authority.
+Those who are "idle", slothful, act against the teachings of Jesus.
+By refraining from employment they do not contribute to the support of their Christian community, but rather draw on its financial resources.

 v7-9.
 Paul is able to point to his own example as someone who supports himself financially while performing his gospel ministry.
-Although he pays his own way, he could rightly look for financial support cf.1Tim.5:17-18, yet for the sake of the gospel he earns his own keep as a tent maker.
-Paul has every right to look to the church for support, but he works at his living to set an example for his mission churches.
+He could rightly look for financial support from his converts, cf. 1Tim.5:17-18, yet for the sake of the gospel he pays his own way as a tent maker.
+By working for a living he sets an example for his mission churches to follow.

 v10.
-Paul gives a summary of the work-ethic which was part of the tradition, or "sound teaching", which he had taught the Thessalonians when he was first with them.
-The translation, "if a man will not work, he shall not eat", misses the point somewhat.
-A free translation might go something like this, "if a person refuses to work, then don't let him eat."
+Paul gives a summary of the work-ethic which is part of the tradition, or "sound teaching", which was taught the Thessalonians when he was first with them: "If a person refuses to work, then don't let him eat."

 v12.
-These members of the church, who exist on the bounty of others, must from now on exist on the fruit of their own labors.
-They must "settle down", calm down, in the sense of not going overboard with their second coming speculation.
+These members, who are living off the bounty of others, must from now on live off the fruit of their own labors.
+They must "settle down", in the sense of not going overboard with their second coming speculation, and start earning a living again.

 v13.
 Addressing the majority of church members, Paul encourages them to act rightly.
 Most likely he is thinking of their behavior toward the idlers.
 The church should resist developing a handout mentality.

-Work is an essential element of the human condition.
-We were created to work.
-Adam and Eve were to tend the garden - to order the creation for the benefit of all, to "subdue" and to "rule" it.
-The only change in this creation ordinance came with the entrance of sin.
+Work is an integral part of being human; we are created to work.
+Adam and Eve were to tend the garden - to order the creation, "subdue" and "rule" it.
+The only change to this creation ordinance came with the entrance of sin.
 Work is now cursed with frustration, and in this age it will always be so.
 "By the sweat of your brow you will eat your food until you return to the ground."

 From the beginning, God reveals that work is a noble activity, yet it is not always seen this way.
-The ancient Greeks saw any form of manual labor as destructive of the human psyche.
+The ancient Greeks considered manual labor as destructive of the human psyche.
 The hands-on type of work was something best done by slaves.

 Although the Bible doesn't really give us an economic system for modern society, it does give us principles we can use to shape and test our work-ethic.
 So, let's see whether we can draw some Biblical principles from our passage for study, principles we can apply to our present circumstances.